 Current Aviation Color Code: GREEN

-This phenomenon is not the result of volcanic activity and occurs seasonally in the spring and fall during times of high winds and dry snow-free conditions in the Katmai area and other young volcanic areas of Alaska.
+This phenomenon is not the result of recent volcanic activity and occurs seasonally in the spring and fall during times of high winds and dry snow-free conditions in the Katmai area and other young volcanic areas of Alaska.
 No eruption is in progress.
 All of the volcanoes of the Katmai area (Snowy, Griggs, Katmai, Novarupta, Trident, Mageik, Martin) remain at color code GREEN

 Resuspended volcanic ash should be considered hazardous and could be damaging to aircraft and health.
 For more information on volcanic ash and human health, visit the following website: http://volcanoes.usgs.gov/ash/.